 The name UAVCAN stands for Uncomplicated Application-level Vehicular Communication And Networking.

-A quick introduction can be found in the UAVCAN crash course.
-A high-level overview is provided in the article "UAVCAN: a highly dependable publish-subscribe protocol for real-time intravehicular networking".
+A quick introduction can be found in the UAVCAN Guide.
+Also have a look at the article "UAVCAN: a highly dependable publish-subscribe protocol for real-time intravehicular networking".

 UAVCAN is a standard open to everyone, and it will always remain this way.
 No licensing or approval of any kind is necessary for its implementation, distribution, or use.
 Voluntary monetary donations are welcomed via Open Collective.

-First, read the short UAVCAN crash course or the full UAVCAN specification.
+First, read the UAVCAN Guide.
+To learn the technical implementation details, read the UAVCAN Specification.
 Familiarize yourself with the regulated DSDL repository.
-If you have questions or feedback, bring them to the discussion forum.
+If you have questions or feedback, bring them to the forum.

 Pick one of the free open source implementations (MIT licensed) for use in your application: